How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Inspect for dryness or minor surface cracks

-Re-oiling helps maintain the wood’s appearance and weather resistance.
-Natural color changes over time are normal and do not affect structural quality.
+Re-oiling preserves the wood's appearance and weather resistance.
+Natural color changes over time are normal and don't affect structural quality — the wood may darken or develop a silver-grey patina depending on sun and rain exposure.

-Your hot tub includes LED lighting or optional electrical heating:
+Your hot tub includes LED lighting and optional electrical systems:

 • Ensure protective seals remain intact

-The pneumatic control buttons are designed for durability and rarely fail, but periodic inspection is recommended.
+The pneumatic control buttons are designed for durability and rarely fail, but a periodic visual inspection is good practice.

 After each use: